redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-core.md

 ### 1. Adjust your smart contracts

 You need to apply a minimum change to the source code to enable smart contract to access data.
-Your contract needs to extend one of our custom base contracts, which can be found [here.](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector/contracts/data-services)
+Your contract needs to extend one of our [base contracts] (https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector/contracts/data-services), depending on which data service are you going to use.
+[Here](https://app.redstone.finance/#/app/data-services) you could find available data services with the list of supported assets.

 We strongly recommend having some upgradability mechanism for your contracts (it can be based on multisig, DAO, or anything else).
 This way, you can quickly switch to the latest trusted data providers in case of changes or problems with the current providers.